If you or a loved one are struggling, we can help. Request a call today.

 Hair Tests

-Hair testing involves testing the hair follicle for substances.
-Hair tests have the longest detection window of all.
+Hair testing checks the hair follicle for substances.
+These tests have the longest detection window of all.
 Suboxone can be detected in the hair follicle for up to 90 days.

 A hair follicle test can detect Suboxone for up to 90 days